Trinity-Cyber-Inc/tc-portal-sync/README.md

 are accessible to the "trinitycyber" user.

 To start the service, as root:
-  * Edit the "/opt/trinity/tc-portal-sync/config.json" configuration file (see below for details)
+  * Edit the "/opt/trinity/tc-portal-sync/config-default.json" configuration file (see below for detail )
   * Run "systemctl start tc-portal-sync"

 It is possible to run multiple instance of the service, each with its own configuration.
 To do so: